 So, how many?
 3?
 5?

-As a European Portuguese native speaker, most, if not all of the preceding words come easy to me.
+As a European Portuguese native speaker, most, if not all of the preceding words come easily to me.
 Why?
-Because their European Portuguese cognates (words with same etymological origin) or counterparts are very commonly used.
+Because their European Portuguese cognates (words with the same etymological origin) or counterparts are very commonly used.
 They are:

-English is 70% latin and greek.
-Hence, since Portuguese is mostly a Latin and Greek based language, logic follows that the more you increase your collection of english words (Or french, italian, spanish and romanian.
+English is 70% Latin and Greek.
+Hence, since Portuguese is mostly a Latin and Greek-based language, logic follows that the more you increase your collection of English words (Or French, Italian, Spanish, and Romanian.
 All romance languages), the more cognates you’ll find.
-Once you find one, make sure to write it down on your notebook.
+Once you find one, make sure to write it down in your notebook.